 What to Send

-300 word abstracts should be submitted by Friday 12th October 2012.
-All submissions are minimally double blind peer reviewed where appropriate.
-If an abstract is accepted for the conference, a full draft paper should be submitted by Friday 18th January 2013.
-Abstracts should be submitted simultaneously to the Organising Chairs; abstracts may be in Word, WordPerfect, or RTF formats with the following information and in this order:
+300 word proposals should be submitted by Friday 23rd January 2015.
+All submissions are at least double blind peer reviewed.
+Proposals should be submitted simultaneously to the Organising Chairs; abstracts may be in Word or RTF formats with the following information and in this order:

 a) author(s), b) affiliation, c) email address, d) title of abstract, e) body of abstract

 E-mails should be titled: Pluralism 10 Proposal Submission

 Please use plain text (Times Roman 12) and abstain from using footnotes and any special formatting, characters or emphasis (such as bold, italics or underline).
 We acknowledge receipt and answer to all paper proposals submitted.
 If you do not receive a reply from us in a week you should assume we did not receive your proposal; it might be lost in cyberspace!
 We suggest, then, to look for an alternative electronic route or resend.

 The conference is part of the ‘Diversity and Recognition’ research projects, which in turn belong to the ‘At the Interface’ programmes of Inter-Disciplinary.Net.
 It aims to bring together people from different areas and interests to share ideas and explore discussions which are innovative and challenging.
 All papers accepted for and presented at the conference must be in English and will be eligible for publication in an ISBN eBook.
 Selected papers may be developed for publication in a themed hard copy volume(s).
 All publications from the conference will require editors, to be chosen from interested delegates from the conference.